 Back pay is a central part of make whole relief for victims of employment discrimination.
-This frequently asked questions (FAQs) document discusses OFCCP’s approach to calculating back pay relief, and provides information on the impact of Directive 310 which provides guidance on calculating back pay and aligns OFCCP’s back pay procedures with Title VII of the Civil Rights Act of 1964.
+These frequently asked questions (FAQs) discuss OFCCP’s approach to calculating back pay relief, and provides information on the impact of Directive 310 which provides guidance on calculating back pay and aligns OFCCP’s back pay procedures with Title VII of the Civil Rights Act of 1964.

 Issuance and Applicability of Directive 310

 - What is the purpose of Directive 310?

 - When did Directive 310 go into effect?

 - Does Directive 310 conflict with OFCCP’s prior directives or other written materials pertaining to back pay?

 - What is "individual relief," and when does OFCCP use this model to calculate back pay?